What is a pre-emergent herbicide?

 s-metolachlor (Pennmag) | 200 | Koc 15 to 75 Mobile |

-- Firstly, soil temperatures.
-The higher the soil temperature the faster the breakdown;
+- Soil temperatures.
+The higher the soil temperature, the faster the breakdown.

-- Secondly, soil moisture.
-In moist soils this is quicker than in dry soils;
+- Soil moisture.
+In moist soils, breakdown is quicker than in dry soils.

-- Thirdly, adequate soil oxygen and nutrients will speed up this decay, and finally
+- Adequate soil oxygen and nutrients, speed up this decay.

 - A neutral soil pH.